irving-statek/open-pnp-wiki/User-Manual.md

 There are a couple of options for adding children to a panel definition.
 A board or panel (known as a subpanel) can be manually added to the panel definition by clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-add.svg" width="16" height="16"> button just above the list and editing the fields in the table appropriately.
 Arrays of boards or subpanels can be generated and added to the panel by selecting a single child in the table (this child will be replicated multiple times to create the array) and clicking the
 <img src="https://user-images.githubusercontent.com/50550971/219877700-a4919bd0-ba2e-430f-bb7e-63b6ac1d615a.svg" width="16" height="16"> button.
 This opens a dialog that allows the number of rows and columns as well as the spacing of the rows and columns to be defined, see [Creating Arrays](https://github.com/openpnp/openpnp/wiki/Panels#creating-arrays) for additional information.
 Children can be deleted by selecting one or more in the Children table and clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-remove.svg" width="16" height="16"> button.
 Clicking the
 <img src="https://user-images.githubusercontent.com/50550971/219733808-7073db8a-33b4-4156-8e49-b9987c8a43ac.svg" width="16" height="16"> button opens the Panel Viewer that displays a graphical layout of the panel showing its children and fiducials.

+If one or more children are selected in the Children table, right-clicking on any of the selected children opens a pop-up menu that allows the children's definition, side, enabled status, or check fiducial status of all the selected children to be changed in one user action.

 At the bottom of the Panels tab is a table showing the selected panel's fiducials.
 A panel can have dedicated fiducials to use for aligning it on the machine or it may use the fiducials located on its children (with respect to the panel, these are referred to as pseudo-fiducials).
 Even without fiducials, a panel can be aligned on the machine by using the manual multi-placement alignment process on a selected set of the children's placements (with respect to the panel, these are referred to as pseudo-placements).